-5.1.1 Quality of society
+Quality of society

-As shown in scheme 2, average happiness differs greatly across nations.
+As shown in exhibit 3, average happiness differs greatly across nations.
 We have seen earlier that differences can not be explained by cultural bias in the measurement of happiness.
 We will see later that they can neither be attributed to cultural variation in outlook on life.
 On the other hand, there is a strong basis for interpretation of this variation in terms of differential livability of society.
-Scheme 4 presents many strong correlations between average happiness and societal qualities.
+Exhibit 5 presents many strong correlations between average happiness and societal qualities.